MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-azure-service-bus.md

 ## Related content
-For a list of all sources Microsoft Fabric event streams support, see [Add and manage an event source](add-manage-eventstream-sources.md).
+For a list of all supported sources, see [Add and manage an event source](add-manage-eventstream-sources.md).